icopy-site/awesome-cn/docs/awesome/awesome-suricata.md

 - [Scirius](https://github.com/StamusNetworks/scirius) - Web application for Suricata ruleset management and threat hunting.
 - [IOCmite](https://github.com/sebdraven/IOCmite) - Tool to create dataset for suricata with indicators of MISP instances and add sightings in MISP if an indicator of dataset generates an alert.
 - [luaevilbit](https://github.com/regit/luaevilbit) - An Evil bit implementation in luajit for Suricata.
-- [Lawmaker](https://www.3coresec.com/lawmaker) - Suricata IDS rule management system.
+- [Lawmaker](https://www.3coresec.com/solutions/lawmaker) - Suricata IDS rule and fleet management system.
 - [surify-cli](https://github.com/dgenzer/surify-cli) - Generate suricata-rules from collection of IOCs (JSON, CSV or flags) based on your suricata template.
 - [suricata-prettifier](https://github.com/theY4Kman/suricata-prettifier) - Command-line tool to format and syntax highlight Suricata rules.
 - [OTX-Suricata](https://github.com/AlienVault-OTX/OTX-Suricata) - Create rules and configuration for Suricata to alert on indicators from an OTX account.